Check out our Infographic on career options for students in the Fashion Design and Production Programs

-At the freshman and sophomore level, a concentration in fashion design emphasizes skills in design, fashion sketching, trend analysis, promotion, and presentation while providing a strong technical background in patternmaking, draping, and sewing.
+At the freshman and sophomore level, the program emphasizes skills in design, fashion sketching, trend analysis, promotion, and presentation while providing a strong technical background in patternmaking, draping, and sewing.
 Students also gain an awareness of the aesthetics of fashion design.
 Each trimester, graduating fashion design students at the associate-degree level design and present a finished collection at the Wade College Professional Portfolio Critique.
 Presentation skills are judged by a panel of faculty members and industry professionals that selects a best collection.
 Students also develop a professional portfolio geared to their individual career goals in the fashion industry.
 Fashion students are also given the opportunity to share their creativity by participating in design competitions and by showcasing their work at student shows held throughout the year.
 In addition, students will have the opportunity to further their knowledge with opportunities to gain industry experience during markets at Dallas Market Center.

-At the junior and senior level, the fashion design concentration emphasizes advanced skills in garment design, customer research, trend analysis and forecasting, technical design, and presentation skills while providing a strong technical background in advanced patternmaking, draping, and sewing.
+At the junior and senior level, the program emphasizes advanced skills in garment design, customer research, trend analysis and forecasting, technical design, and presentation skills while providing a strong technical background in advanced patternmaking, draping, and sewing.
 Elective courses address construction utilizing hand tailoring methods, evaluation of construction and costing, advanced draping methods, knit and swimwear, and bridal and evening wear Communication within the industry regarding garment construction, detailing, and fabrication is a focus.
 Advanced techniques for development of the fashion flat and fashion illustration using industry-related computer-aided design programs are also executed.
 Students gain an awareness of the aesthetics of fashion design by designing a collection from inspiration in each studio course and completing it with a finished garment and formal presentation to the External Advisory Committee.